 In February 1861, the twelve-year-old son of Arizona rancher John Ward was kidnapped by Apaches.
 What followed would ignite a Southwestern frontier war between the Chiricahuas and the US Army that would last twenty-five years.
 In the days following the initial melee, innocent passersby would be taken as hostages on both sides, and almost all of them would be brutally slaughtered.
 Thousands of lives would be lost, the economies of Arizona and New Mexico would be devastated, and in the end, the Chiricahua way of life would essentially cease to exist.
 In a gripping narrative that often reads like an old-fashioned Western novel, Terry Mort explores the collision of these two radically different cultures in a masterful account of one of the bloodiest conflicts in our frontier history.

-Terry Mort attended Princeton University, followed by graduate school at the University of Michigan.
-Afterward he served as an officer in the navy, specializing in navigation and gunnery.
-His service included a lengthy deployment to Vietnam.
+Terry Mort studied English literature at Princeton University.
+Later he served as an officer in the navy, including a lengthy deployment to Vietnam.
 He is the author of a book on fly-fishing and, most recently, The Hemingway Patrols and The Wrath of Cochise.
 He has also edited works by Mark Twain, Jack London, and Zane Grey.
-He lives with his wife, Sondra Hadley, in Sonoita, Arizona and Durango, Colorado.
+He lives with his wife in Sonoita, Arizona.